thewalkersingh/React-Apps/README.md

 > Feel free to fork this repository, suggest improvements, or use these apps for learning purposes.
 Contributions and feedback are welcome!

 Contact
-For questions, suggestions, or collaborations, reach out to me at [your email].
+For questions, suggestions, or collaborations, reach out to me at dev.walkersingh@gmail.com